Turaco-System/Turaco-Hardware/README.md

 ----

 Q: What controllers does Turaco use for games?
-A: Turaco has SNES compatible gamepad ports and supports USB keyboard input as well.
+A: Turaco has two SNES compatible controller ports and supports USB keyboard input as well.